 Chandragupta II was the son of Samudragupta.
 He was also known as Vikramaditya.
 He conquered western Malwa and Gujarat by defeating the Saka rulers.
 He maintained friendly relationship with the rulers of southern India.
-The iron pillar near greatest writers and artists (Navaratna [Nine Jewels]) in his court.
+The iron pillar near Qutub Minar is believed to have been built by Vikramaditya.
+Fahien, a Buddhist scholar from China, visited India during his reign.
+Vikramaditya is said to have assembled the greatest writers and artists (Navaratna [Nine Jewels]) in his court.
 Kalidasa is said to be one among them.